MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/payables-how-apply-purchase-transactions-manually.md

 5. Choose the **OK** button.
 6. Choose the **Post** action to post the payment journal.

-## <a name="to-apply-a-credit-memo-to-a-single-or-multiple-vendor-ledger-entries"></a>To apply a credit memo to a single or multiple vendor ledger entries
+## To apply a credit memo to a single or multiple vendor ledger entries
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Credit Memo**, and then choose the related link.
 2. Open the credit memo that you want to apply.
 3. Enter the relevant information in the header.